twitter/compose-rules/README.md

 ![build](https://github.com/twitter/compose-rules/actions/workflows/build.yaml/badge.svg) ![Latest version](https://img.shields.io/maven-central/v/com.twitter.compose.rules/common)

-A big challenge to face when a big team with a large codebase starts adopting Compose is that not everybody will start at the same page.
-This happened to us at Twitter.
+It can be challenging for bit teams to start adopting Compose, particularly because not everyone will start at same time or with same patterns.
+Twitter tried to ease the pain by creating a set of Compose Lint rules.

-Compose is 🔝, allows for amazing things, but has a bunch of footguns to be aware of.
-[See the thread](https://twitter.com/mrmans0n/status/1507390768796909571).
+Compose has lots of superpowers but also has a bunch of footguns to be aware of. [as seen in this Twitter Thread](https://twitter.com/mrmans0n/status/1507390768796909571).

-This is where these static checks come in.
-We want to detect all the potential issues even before they reach the code review state, and foster a healthy Compose adoption.
+This is where our static checks come in.
+We want to detect as many potential issues as we can, as quickly as we can.
+In this case we want to fail lint prior to engineers having to review code, similar to other static check libraries we hope this leads to a "don't shoot the messengers" philosphy which will foster healthy Compose adoption.

 Check out the project website for more information: https://twitter.github.io/compose-rules

 ## Static checks for Compose bundled in this repo

-The comprehensive list of what these rules will check for is in [the rules documentaton](https://github.com/twitter/compose-rules/blob/main/docs/rules.md).
-It contains both what we check for and why are we doing that, so giving it a good read is encouraged.
+You can find the comprehensive list of rules will check for in [the rules documentaton](https://twitter.github.io/compose-rules/rules).
+It contains both the what and why for each rule, we encourage you to read it prior to adopting our rules.

+There are 3 ways you can add compose-rules - using ktlint, detekt or spotless

 ## Using with ktlint